 Pro Tip: Many advisors will use market assumptions to stress test their portfolios.
 To find out more about stress testing portfolios with market assumptions, Click Here.

 We are often asked, "Why did you choose Jan 1, 2008, to Present for volatility and correlation data?"

 We chose that timeframe for three reasons:

 - Most of the funds popular with advisors have that much data, and many don’t have more than that;

 - It’s a very diverse timeframe with good, bad and ugly market environments (2008 market crash, 2011 sideways market, and 2012-13 bull markets);

 - Our backtesting and real-world testing have proven to us that weighting recent volatility and correlation data is more robust than the alternatives.

 No market assumptions or portfolio analytics can quantify 100% of the risk.
-But we’re confident that our Six Month Probability Range can empower you to quantify 95% of the risk probabilities — and that’s a powerful way to build confidence and deliver on expectations for your clients.
+But we’re confident that our Six Month Value at Risk can empower you to quantify 95% of the risk probabilities — and that’s a powerful way to build confidence and deliver on expectations for your clients.